mvysny/vaadin-on-kotlin/docs/creating_ui.md

 The `button()` function simply creates the Vaadin `Button`, sets a caption into it, inserts it into the parent layout (in this case, the root `VerticalLayout`/`WelcomeView`) and runs the configuration block for that button.
 The configuration block adds a left click listener.
-When you ctrl+click the `button()` function, the definition of the function looks very cryptic:
+You can ctrl+click to see the sources of the `button()` function; the definition of the function looks very cryptic:

 ```kotlin
 fun (@VaadinDsl HasComponents).button(caption: String? = null, block: (@VaadinDsl Button).() -> Unit = {})